Sheila Reid: 2000–present

 In late 2006, Reid was cast as loud-mouth Madge Harvey in the ITV sitcom Benidorm.
 Her character first appeared on 1 February 2007 in the first episode alongside her new on-screen family, The Garveys.
 It was announced on 8 January 2015 that Madge and The Garveys were leaving the show after nearly 8 years.
 They departed on the second episode of Series 7 (9 January 2015).
 On 17 April 2015, ITV confirmed Reid's return to the series and that she would appear in the third episode of Series 8.
 On 25 January 2016, Reid reprised her role as Madge for one episode.

-On 13 November 2009, she appeared in BBC One's dark mystery series Psychoville as Old Crone in the 7th episode.
+On 13 November 2009, she appeared in BBC One's dark mystery series Psychoville as Old Crone in the seventh episode.

-On 21 June 2012, she appeared in Sky Arts sketch show/comedy drama Psychobitches as Mother Teresa in the episode 'Pilot'.
+On 21 June 2012, she appeared in Sky Arts sketch show/comedy drama Psychobitches as Mother Teresa in the episode "Pilot".
 She returned to the series on three more occasions, each time playing a different character.
-She played Margot Fonteyn in the episode 'Episode #1.1' (30 May 2013), Betty Ford in the episode 'Episode #1.5' (27 June 2013) and Shirley Temple in the episode 'Episode #2.6' (23 December 2014).
+She played Margot Fonteyn in the episode "Episode #1.1' (2013), Betty Ford in the episode "Episode #1.5" (2013) and Shirley Temple in the episode "Episode #2.6" (2014).

 On 25 December 2012, she appeared in BBC One's period drama Call the Midwife as Mrs. Jenkins in the Christmas Special episode.

-On 13 February 2013, she appeared in BBC One's sitcom Bob Servant Independent as Margo Servant in the episode 'The Media'.

-On 25 December 2013, she returned to Doctor Who, this time playing Clara Oswald's Grandmother in the Eleventh Doctor episode The Time of the Doctor.
+On 13 February 2013, she appeared in BBC One's sitcom Bob Servant Independent as Margo Servant in the episode "The Media".
+On 25 December 2013, she returned to Doctor Who, this time playing Clara Oswald's Grandmother in the Eleventh Doctor episode "The Time of the Doctor".

-On 6 May 2014, she appeared in BBC One's drama anthology series Comedy Playhouse as Lady Cairnsworth in the episode 'Miller's Mountain'.

-On 1 November 2014, she appeared again in Doctor Who as Clara's Grandmother in the Twelfth Doctor episode Dark Water.
+On 6 May 2014, she appeared in BBC One's drama anthology series Comedy Playhouse as Lady Cairnsworth in the episode "Miller's Mountain".
+On 1 November 2014, she reprised her role of Clara's Grandmother in the Twelfth Doctor episode "Dark Water".
 She was simply credited as 'Gran' in the end credits to both episodes.

 Roles in theatre

 1960s

-In 1963, she starred as Fio Bates in Half a Sixpence at The Cambridge Theatre in London.
+In 1963, she starred as Fio Bates in Half a Sixpence at the Cambridge Theatre in London.

 1990s

-In 1993, she starred as Beggar Woman in the London revival of Sweeney Todd at The Royal National Theatre.

-In 1996, she starred as Celestine in Martin Guerre: The Musical at The Prince Edward Theatre in London.

-In 1998, she starred as Jack's Mother in Into the Woods at The Donmar Warehouse in London.
+In 1993, she starred as Beggar Woman in the London revival of Sweeney Todd at the Royal National Theatre.
+In 1996, she starred as Celestine in Martin Guerre: The Musical at the Prince Edward Theatre in London.
+In 1998, she starred as Jack's Mother in Into the Woods at the Donmar Warehouse in London.

 2010–present

+In 2015 she played Mrs. Fiedke in the National Theatre of Scotland's production of Laurie Sansom's adaptation of Muriel Spark's novella, The Driver's Seat.

-In 2017, she starred as Gloria in Silver Lining, a new sitcom written by Sandi Toksvig, at The Rose Theatre, Kingston in London.
+In 2017, she starred as Gloria in Silver Lining, a new sitcom written by Sandi Toksvig, at the Rose Theatre, Kingston.